JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ![bars](assets/figures/bars.png)

-To change the way the bars and labels are drawn, define functions and pass them to `bars()`:
+To change the way the bars and labels are drawn, define some functions and pass them as keyword arguments to `bars()`:

 ```@example
 using Luxor # hide